 1. the typeface must fit Typographica’s ethereal and undocumented requirements for design and readability

 2. we’ll request a sponsorship fee to keep the site running

-The nameplate typeface will be credited in the header of every page on the site and linked permanently below.
+The nameplate typeface is credited in the header of every page on the site and linked permanently in the list below.
 Please contact the editor if interested.

 May 2009 — Stag Stencil by Christian Schwartz

 Jun 2009 — FF Tartine Script by Xavier Dupré

 Jul 2009 — Dez Squeeze by Chris Lozos

 Jan 2010 — FF Yoga Sans by Xavier Dupré